dougbutner/web-4/README.md

 In this manifesto, I will define each of the **components** of web 4, provide **psudeocode** to illustrate the minimum integration into web 2/3, introduce the **benefits to society**, and offer a **roadmap** to adopting these concepts.

 # The Problem
 Democracy, societies biggest and most successful consensus and collaboration mechanism, has become too slow to keep up with the modern world.
-G
+Groups of people organizing, whether to turn a profit as a company, or to live together as a city, are often under-, mis-, or not represented at all in the decision making process.

 # The Solution